New Canvas Feature: Finding Students Who Have Not Logged into Canvas

 - In the Assignment Name menu, you can choose individual assignments within the Assignment Group you selected

 - Use the Late Online Submissions and the Missed Online Submissions two-way sliders to select a range of late or missing submissions

 - The Checked Syllabus section lets you narrow the list to students who have or have not accessed the Canvas-generated syllabus

 - The Checked Gradebook section further refines the list based on students who have or have not accessed the gradebook

 - Once you’ve defined the list of students, select Email this list

 On the Messaging page, use the “Select Message to Send” pull-down menu to choose “Needs Assistance” or “Positive Feedback” messaging and the Subject Line and Message Text boxes will autofill with a corresponding message.
 You can edit or replace the text in the Message Text box, and then select the “Send Email” button to send your personalized message individually to each student in the list.

-Faculty can receive Canvas Insights support from the Faculty Technology Center (FTC) by contacting email@example.com or visit the walk-in center in the Garden Level of the Oviatt library, room OV 33.
+Faculty can receive Canvas Insights support from the Faculty Technology Center (FTC) by contacting firstname.lastname@example.org.
+Please check the workshop calendar or request a presentation for your department or college.